ovh/docs/pages/cloud/vps/using-automated-backups-on-a-vps/guide.en-ie.md

 ![autobackupvps](images/backup_vps_step1.png){.thumbnail}

-Unless there is a good reason not to, make sure to tick the option "Modify the root password on restoration" in the pop-up window to preserve your current root password and click on `Confirm`{.action}.
+If you recently changed your root password, make sure to tick the option "Modify the root password on restoration" in the popup window to preserve your current root password and click on `Confirm`{.action}.
 You will receive an email as soon as the task is complete.
 The restoration might take a while, depending on the disk space used.

 > [!alert]
 >